 SSC JE 2017 Examination will take place in two stages.
-The paper first will be of 200 marks whereas paper second will carry 300 marks.
+The paper first will be of 200 marks whereas the paper second will carry 300 marks.
 Total 1/4th marks will be deducted for each wrong answer.
-According to the examination pattern of SSC JE by Staff Selection Commission, the appearing applicants for the post of JE (civil), JE (quantity surveying & contract) should attempt Part A (civil & structural) of paper I & II.
-On the other hand appearing aspirants for JE (electrical) need to attempt Part B (electrical) & the candidates appearing for JE (mechanical) have to attempt Part C (mechanical) of Paper I & II.
+According to the examination pattern of SSC JE by the Staff Selection Commission, the appearing applicants for the post of JE (Civil), JE (quantity surveying & contract) should attempt Part A (civil & structural) of papers I & II.
+On the other hand, appearing aspirants for JE (electrical) need to attempt Part B (electrical) & the candidates appearing for JE (mechanical) have to attempt Part C (mechanical) of Paper I & II.
 The candidates appearing for the post of Junior Engineer (Civil), Junior Engineer (Quantity Surveying & Contract) should attempt Part A (Civil & Structural) of Paper-I and Paper-II and the candidates appearing for the post of Junior Engineer (Electrical) should attempt Part-B (Electrical) and the candidates appearing for the post of Junior Engineer (Mechanical) should attempt Part C (Mechanical) of Paper-I and Paper-II failing which his/her answer sheet (Paper-II) will not be evaluated.
 Paper-I will consist of Objective Type Multiple Choice questions only.
 Candidates who are shortlisted on the basis of performance in Paper –I will be called for Paper-II (Conventional Type).
-There will be negative marking of 0.25 marks for each wrong answer in Paper-I. Candidates are, therefore, advised to keep this in mind while answering the questions.
+There will be a negative marking of 0.25 marks for each wrong answer in Paper-I. Candidates are, therefore, advised to keep this in mind while answering the questions.

 |Paper||Subjects||Max.
 Marks||Duration Of Exam|